This electron microscope image shows magnetic nanoparticles.

 In October 2014, Nexgenia, which uses lab space in the New Ventures Facility on the UW campus, announced that it would focus its efforts on the cell separation technology for use in personalized immunotherapy.
 Immunotherapy uses the body’s own immune system to help fight cancer and other diseases.

 Nexgenia plans to use the polymer technology to quickly and accurately sort out the key immune cells from a patient’s blood that can be re-engineered, and returned to the patient’s body for treatment.

 “It’s truly exciting for me personally, knowing that there’s a potential that my work can make an impact clinically,” Dr. Lai says.
 “The work that we spun out to Nexgenia is a technology that can potentially make the clinical diagnostic more sensitive.
 It can basically identify more patients who need help.
 This is not a trivial thing.”

 Nexgenia continues to receive pilot funding, including a $1.2 million Small Business Innovation Research grant in 2013 and grants from UW’s CoMotion, the Life Sciences Discovery Fund and the Washington Research Foundation in fall 2014.

-Read our next issue to learn about a new drug screening platform designed to test for cardiac toxicity and ensure safer drugs get to market.
+Read Part 2 to learn about a new drug screening platform designed to test for cardiac toxicity and ensure safer drugs get to market.